back to my top page

 Why PPM and BMP ?

-PPM format is a standard graphic format on Linux / Unix, and lots of image viewers (such as xv) and command-line conversion tools (such as netpbm toolkit package and convert of ImageMagick) support this format.
+PPM format is a standard graphic format on Linux / Unix, and lots of image viewers (like display of ImageMagick, and xv) and command-line conversion tools (such as netpbm toolkit package and convert of ImageMagick) support this format.
 On MS Windows system, many software such as IrfanView can display PPM files and convert them to other formats.

 BMP format is very commonly used.
 There are a few versions of BMP format.
-This Fortran code will generate one of them; uncompressed, of 24-bit color depth.
-When the horizontal pixel size is not multiple of 4, this format needs "padding" (filling with meaningless data so that apparent horizontal size will be multiple of 4).
-This rule was made possibly for faster loading and displaying.
+This Fortran code will generate one of them; uncompressed and in a 24-bit depth (8 bits for each primary color).
+The BMP format requires that the horizontal pixel size must be a multiple of 4.
+If the horizontal pixel size you specify is not a multiple of 4, some "padding" is needed to make the apparent horizontal size a multiple of 4.
 For simplicity, my code does not handle this rule.

 What this code will do.